bottkars/pcf-jump-azure/README.md

 **PCF_PIVNET_UAA_TOKEN**=*fave your pivnet refresh token*
 **PCF_DOMAIN_NAME**=*yourdomain.com*
 **PCF_SUBDOMAIN_NAME**=*yourpcf*
 **ENV_SHORT_NAME**=*yourshortname* will be used as prefix for storage accounts and other azure resources. make sure you check storage account availability, see further down below

 ## optional settings
 you can use the additional settings to customize your deployment.
-note: theer is no upfront validation for e.g. email settings **ENV_NAME**=*pcf* this name will be prefix for azure resources and you opsman hostname
+note: there is no upfront validation for e.g. email settings
+**ENV_NAME**=*pcf* this name will be prefix for azure resources and you opsman hostname
 **OPS_MANAGER_IMAGE_URI**=*"https://opsmanagerwesteurope.blob.core.windows.net/images/ops-manager-2.4-build.131.vhd"* a 2.4 opsman image

 **RELEASE_ID**=*259105*
 **PCF_NOTIFICATIONS_EMAIL**=*"user@example.com"*